cabird/AI_where_it_matters/manually_coded_reports/report-data_development_bug_fixing_debugging.md

 - **Do Not Remove Learning Opportunities (Enjoyment & Skill-building Preservation)**
   - Risk: Fully automated solutions can hinder skill development and reduce long-term team capability.
   - Rationale: Developers want AI to "enhance human engineer's learning ... not replace tasks" that build expertise.
 (Participant 16)

----

-## Executive Summary

-- Developers want AI to automate repetitive, low-cognitive debugging tasks (log parsing, templates, basic refactors) so they can focus on complex problem solving.
-- They want AI as a collaborative assistant that explains reasoning and asks clarifying questions, not as a fully autonomous fixer.
-- Critical design implications: prioritize context-awareness, explainability, CI/test integration, and human-in-the-loop controls.
-- Guardrails required: prevent autonomous security fixes, avoid overconfident/unexplained changes, and ensure context verification before applying fixes.
-- Tension: strong desire for efficiency gains coexists with distrust of current AI reliability and concern for skill erosion.
-- Recommendation: build AI tools that save time on rote work, integrate with repo and test metadata for context, surface confidence and provenance, and defer final actions to human owners.